-For schools seeking initial or continued accreditation, the School Effectiveness and School Improvement Process (SESIP) is an ongoing process that both measures and furthers school effectiveness and school improvement.
+For a school seeking initial or continued accreditation, the ongoing School Effectiveness and School Improvement Process (SESIP) measures and furthers the school’s effectiveness and improvement.

 Over a five-year period each CSF member school is required to both comply with determined standards of excellent practice (Standards Compliance) and to develop and report on its School Improvement Plan (SIP).
 In the SIP, the school will annually respond to the current Peer Review’s General Recommendations until completed and report on the progress of its selected Focus Areas with bench-marked Action Steps.

 A typical five-year cycle is as follows: